 Elikan, Marc.
 “Le sentiment ‘minoritaire’ et identitaire dans la création romanesque de Myriam Anissimov.”
 Colloquium helveticum 22 (1995): 41–53.

 Nolden, Thomas.
 In Lieu of Memory: Contemporary Jewish Writing in France.
-Syracuse, New York: 2005.
+Syracuse, NY: Syracuse University Press, 2005.